 Employee business expense reimbursements.
 Do not use Form 1099-MISC to report employee business expense reimbursements.
 Report payments made to employees under a nonaccountable plan as wages on Form W-2.
-Generally, payments made to employees under an accountable plan are not reportable on Form W-2, except in certain cases when you pay per diem or mileage allowance.
-For more information, see the Instructions for Forms W-2 and W-3, Pub.
-463, Travel, Entertainment, Gift, and Car Expenses, and Pub.
+Generally, payments made to employees under an accountable plan are not reportable on Form W-2, except in certain cases when you pay a per diem or mileage allowance.
+For more information, see the Instructions for Forms W-2 and W-3; Pub.
+463, Travel, Entertainment, Gift, and Car Expenses; and Pub.
 1542, Per Diem Rates.
 For information on reporting employee moving expense reimbursements on Form W-2, see the Instructions for Forms W-2 and W-3.

 Independent contractor or employee.
 Generally, you must report payments to independent contractors on Form 1099-MISC in box 7.
-See the instructions for box 7 on page MISC-5.
+See the instructions for box 7 beginning on page 5.

 Section 530 of the Revenue Act of 1978 as extended by section 269(c) of P.L.
-97-248, deals with the employment tax status of independent contractors and employees.
+97-248 deals with the employment tax status of independent contractors and employees.

 To qualify for relief under section 530, employers must file Form 1099-MISC.
 Additional requirements for relief are discussed in Rev. Proc.
 85-18, 1985-1 C.B.
-518. Also, see Notice 87-19, 1987-1 C.B.
-455, for special rules that may apply to certain skilled workers, such as engineers, designers, drafters, computer programmers, and systems analysts.
+518. Also see Pub.
+15-A, Employer's Supplemental Tax Guide, for special rules that may apply to technical service specialists and test proctors and room

 Transit passes and parking for independent contractors.
-Although you cannot provide qualified transportation fringes to independent contractors, the working condition and de minimus fringe rules for transit passes and parking apply to independent contractors.
+Although you cannot provide qualified transportation fringes to independent contractors, the working condition and de minimis fringe rules for transit passes and parking apply to independent contractors.
 Tokens or farecards that enable an independent contractor to commute on a public transit system (not including privately operated van pools) are excludable from the independent contractor's gross income and are not reportable on Form 1099-MISC if their value in any month is \$21 or less.
 However, if the value of a pass provided in a month is greater than \$21, the full value is includible in gross income and is reportable on Form 1099-MISC.
 The value of parking may be excludable from an independent contractor's gross income, and, therefore, not reportable on Form 1099-MISC if certain requirements are met.
-See Regulations section 1.132-9, Q/A 24.
+See Regulations section 1.132-9(b), Q/A-24.